luizfelipegois/luizfelipegois/README.md

 ### About me

-I'm a Front-end developer and technology enthusiast.
-Passionate about technology and user experience, I'm always looking to learn and improve.
-I have 1 year of experience developing applications with ReactJs, React Native, JavaScript, Redux, Jest, styled-components and agile methodologies.
+Front-end developer and technology enthusiast.
+Passionate about user experience, I'm always looking to learn and improve.
+I have 1 year of experience developing applications with React, JavaScript, Redux, Testing Library, styled-components and bootstrap.

 ##